Over 84,000 vacancies in CAPF and Assam Rifles to be filled by December 2023, Centre tells Lok Sabha

 He also gave data on the number of persons recruited in the Central Armed Police Forces and Assam Rifles since 2017.

-According to Rai, a total of 1,19,717 persons were recruited in the Central Reserve Police Force, 31,188 in the Sashastra Seema Bal, 32,486 in the Border Security Force, 12,551 in Central Industrial Security Force, 6,187 in the Assam Rifles and 5,965 within the Indo-Tibetan Border Police till date.
+According to Rai, a total of 1,19,717 persons have been recruited in the Central Reserve Police Force, 31,188 in the Sashastra Seema Bal, 32,486 in the Border Security Force, 12,551 in Central Industrial Security Force, 6,187 in the Assam Rifles and 5,965 within the Indo-Tibetan Border Police till date.